reyesp23/Interactive-Lab-Hub/Lab 5/README.md

 #### Contour Detection
 <img src="./OpenCVEx-1.png">

+Countour detection could be used for applications where the shape of the detected objects is important.
+For example character recognition in license plate detection.

 #### Face Detection
 <img src="./OpenCVEx-2.png">

+Could be used to detect core features of a human face such as mouth, eyes, nose and apply digital filters for apps such as instagram or SnapChat.

 #### Flow Detection
 <img src="./OpenCVEx-3.png">
+Could be used to detect how pedestrian flow behaves in certain parts of the city.

 #### Object Detection
 <img src="./OpenCVEx-4.png">
+Used to detect objects on an image, could be uses as input for a classification system.
+For example, for quality control for an industrial plant.

 #### MediaPipe